Hozukii/linked-blog-starter-md/School/English SL/IO BOW/IO notes.md

 Both works show how stereotypical portrayal of women leads to imbalances in relationship dynamics.

 include why it's relevant...
+choose which one comes first
 ( about 1 min )

+Literary work overall:
+- Carol Ann Duffy challenges the trope of innocent young girl being exploited by older guys
+	- makes the audience question about their notion of gender power dynamics especially between different age
+- The allusion to little red riding hood:
+	-